 As part of the assignment, you should answer these questions as briefly as possible.
 They are related to Task 2.
 Please recopy the questions and the numbering.
-Feel free to use either LaTeX or any other document writer, but the submission has to be a .pdf of the format answers-nethz.pdf2.
-Please make all group members' full names appear on the document.
+Feel free to use either LATEX or any other document writer, but the submission has to be a .pdf(answers.pdf).
+Please write all the group members' full names on the document.